Get Approved for up to $35,000 in 3 minutes

 When you value your cryptocurrency, first you have to distinguish whether it is capital property or inventory.
 In order to calculate the value of your capital property you need the value it was purchased at as well the fair market value.
 This will allow you to calculate the capital gain.

 There are a few different methods to value any crypto you consider to be inventory.
-The first is to look at the value when the inventory was purchased as well as its fair market value at the end of the year and use the lowest amount.
+The first is to look at the value when the inventory was purchased, as well as its fair market value at the end of the year and use the lowest amount.
 The second method is to take all of your inventory then value it at the end of the year at fair market value.
 There are plenty of other methods you could use as well.
 Just be year, whichever method you choose, you use it every year.

 Koinly Canada

 If you’re looking for a simpler way to file your Cryptocurrency taxes, then Koinly Canada can help.
 It’s a Canadian Bitcoin tax calculator and crypto tax software for crypto investors that works with over 750 crypto sites.
-It calculates your gains and losses, pre-fills your forms and can even integrate with Turbotax.
-If you do your own taxes, this can be a great way to simplify it.
+It calculates your gains and losses, pre-fills your forms and can even integrate with TurboTax.
+If you do your own taxes, this can be a great way to simplify them.

 When it comes to filing your taxes, the CRA can already track your crypto transactions.
 What Koinly does is put all of those transactions together in order to help you avoid any mistakes.
 Missing some of your transactions can become a huge issue; using Koinly can simplify the process.